 Jane stole the client’s phone and ran away.
 The client returned to his car only to find Jane and his phone gone.
 He then returned to his home and used his iPad to find his iPhone and discovered the phone’s location at a nearby hotel.
-When the client arrived at the hotel he saw Jane checking in at the counter.
-The client walked up to her and said, “give me my ******* phone.”
+When the client arrived at the hotel, he saw Jane checking in at the counter.
+The client walked up to her and said, “Give me my ******* phone.”
 She was holding his phone, and her phone was in the back pocket of her jeans.

-When Griffin Law Office became involved with the case and attempted a negotiation with the District Attorney’s office they would not budge from the previous plea offer of four years.
+When Griffin Law Office became involved with the case and attempted a negotiation with the District Attorney’s office, they would not budge from the previous plea offer of four years.
 Mr. Griffin put an investigator on the case and discovered over 20 prior police contacts where Jane was either cited or arrested for prostitution.
 One arrest stood out to Mr. Griffin, as it involved the filing of a false police report.
 Mr. Griffin was able to locate the previous complainant involved with the complaint, a former “john” who had agreed to intercourse with Jane in exchange for money.

-Upon presentation of the accuser’s prior history as well as prior falsification of police reports to the District Attorney, they were still unwilling to dismiss the case.
-The position of the District Attorney’s office was that they felt the case was still strong because of the “eye witness.”
+Upon presentation of the accuser’s prior history as well as previous falsification of police reports (Penal Code 148.5 (a)(b) to the District Attorney, they were still unwilling to dismiss the case.
+The position of the District Attorney’s office was that they felt the case was still strong because of the “eyewitness.”
 Mr. Griffin sent his investigator to get the true story from the hotel manager.
-During the interview the manager stated he was sitting at his desk at the time of the incident between the client and Jane.
+During the interview, the manager stated he was sitting at his desk between the client and Jane at the time of the incident.
 Photos of the location proved conclusively that the manager would have been unable to view the incident from his office location.
-A statement was received from the hotel clerk which matched the body worn cameras from the police officer.
-The clerk’s original statement to police was conveniently left out of the police reports.
+A statement was received from the hotel clerk, which matched the body-worn cameras from the police officer.
+The clerk’s original statement to the police was conveniently left out of the police reports.

 The client was within minutes of accepting a four-year prison sentence, or 8 to 10 years had he been convicted at trial.
 The diligence, legal experience, and investigation resources of Griffin Law Office made the difference between freedom and incarceration for the client.